 - 7. Timeline for activity:

 - a.
-Actual or projected start date of activity: Demolition of Phase One to begin 2022
+Actual or projected start date of activity: Demolition of Phase One to begin 2022began in 2023

 - b.
 Projected end date of activity: TBD

 Demolition and disposition will be carried out in phases

 1a.
 Development Name: Amory